FisaGamer/docs/docs/plugins.md

 > {warn} Please be careful not to use roads with closures, as these are not compatible with some CMS optimizations.

+#### Admin routes

+For a route to be in the admin panel, just place it in the file `routes/admin.php` of the plugin.

 ### Views

 The views are the visible part of a plugin, they are the content files HTML